skarger/pb-audiology/README.md

 ## Buildpacks

 The app requires the `heroku/nodejs` and `heroku/ruby` [buildpacks](https://devcenter.heroku.com/articles/buildpacks), in that order.
 The Node buildpack compiles the assets on deploy.
 The Ruby buildpack sets up and runs the server application.

+## Third-party services

+* Heroku to host the application
+* Google APIs to embed a map
+* Google Domains to register the domain name and configure DNS settings
+* Google G Suite to provide email (`@auditoryprocessingservces.com`)

+### Email Notes
+When people submit a question via the contact form, we send an email to the business owner.

+In order to make this possible, G Suite needs a non-default setting, configured via https://admin.google.com:
+In Security > Advanced security settings > Less secure apps, we need to set "Allow users to manage their access to less secure apps."

+This enables the web server to send email on via the business owner's address.
+Because we use 2FA for G Suite, the business owner must generate an app password in order to let the web app authenticate.
+That app password is provided to the web app in an enviroment variable, following our standard approach to sensitive credentials.

+See https://stackoverflow.com/questions/33918448/ruby-sending-mail-via-gmail-smtp for details on gmail authentication setup.